betorvs/sensu-opsgenie-handler/README.md

 With this new feature you can include any annotation field in message to show inside OpsGenie alert.
 By default they will look for documentation and playbook.

-### To override authtoken and team handler configuration
+### To override authtoken and team handler configuration from Entity or Check

 Important: If you configure it in entity annotations or check annotations make sure to configure both options `opsgenie_authtoken` and `opsgenie_team`, because using a new api key should be related in another Team.
 And check annotations will always override entity annotation that means if it found 2 annotations with auth token, it will use that from check.
 Make sure to configure redact for `opsgenie_authtoken`.